Hurricane Energy to raise $520 million to fund North Sea field

 Hurricane shares were up 8 percent at the close of trading.

-The funds will go towards financing an early production system (EPS) to test the Lancaster field ahead of a final investment decision.
+The funds will go towards financing an early production system (EPS) to test the Lancaster field ahead of a full field development decision.
 The EPS is expected to produce 17,000 barrels of oil per day, Hurricane said.
 Production from Lancaster is expected to start in the first half of 2019.

 In April, Hurricane upgraded its recoverable resource estimate for the Lancaster field to 593 million barrels from 200 million in a 2013 assessment.